BishozitChandraDas/Grocery-Mart/README.md

  - Implement the feeds widget and add it to the Home screen
  - Make the price widget dynamic
  - Implement the sale screen
+ - Handle UI if there is no products on sale